slouloudis/reading-notes/rn4me-cssBasic-markdown.md

 **Some new tech - CSS Cascade Layers**

-# Layout, positioning, aligment - how do we move thing about?
+# Layout, positioning, alignment - how do we move thing about?

 ### Box model review

-A browsers rendering engine represents each element as a rectangualr box.
-We can use CSS to change the style, size, position ect of theses boxes.
+A browsers rendering engine represents each element as a rectangular box.
+We can use CSS to change the style, size, position etc of theses boxes.
 All boxes consist of the following:

 - Margin (Edge)
 - Border (Edge)